 For savory crepes, fill them with veggies, beans, stews, or your favorite savory sauces.

 Store any vegan crepes that aren't being served right away in stacks, with a sheet of parchment paper between crepes.
 Place the entire stack into a sealable bag and refrigerate for up to 3 days, or freeze for up to 3 months.

 - Vegan Doughnuts

 - Vegan Cinnamon Rolls

 - 1 cup all-purpose flour

-- 1/4 tsp. salt
+- ¼ teaspoon salt

-- 1 1/2 cups unflavored soy or almond milk
+- 1 ½ cups unsweetened non-dairy milk

-- Cover and refrigerate for 1 hour.
+Cover the bowl with plastic wrap and refrigerate the batter for 1 hour.

-- Adjust the batter as needed.
+Adjust the batter as needed.
 If it seemed too thick and was difficult to swirl, whisk in a few splashes of water.

-- Serve with your favorite sweet or savory fillings.
+Serve with your favorite sweet or savory fillings.

-Practice makes perfect.
+- Practice makes perfect.
 I always find that as I make adjustments and get into a groove, my crepes get better.
 The last few of the batch tend to be the best.
 If you're a crepe newbie, consider doubling the batch size to account for goof-ups.